Parish (Denmark): History

 Example hierarchy of Beder parish in the Ning hundred of Aarhus County.

 Danish parishes originated in the Middle Ages.
-Beginning in 1645, Danish pastors have been required to maintain a parish register (kirkebog), which in modern times has become a valuable tool for genealogical research.
-Since 1812, each parish has been instructed to keep two separate copies of this record, one written by the priest and one by a dean (degn), stored in separate buildings to prevent the destruction of both in case of fire.
-In 2001, civil registrations were merged into a national computerized system (elektronisk kirkebog), now handled by around 500 parish priests.
+Initially, a parish was the name used to refer to residents who attended the same church.
+Beginning in the 12th century, parish boundaries became regulated when tithes were introduced through which parish inhabitants were jointly responsible for the maintenance of their church and the priest's salary.

+Following the Reformation in Denmark, the parish boundaries which had been created in the Middle Ages were reorganised and many were merged together.
+During the early modern period, the number of parishes in Denmark increased greatly as agricultural towns and urban cities expanded.

+Especially in rural communities, the parish priest was often the only inhabitant of the parish who was proficiently literate.
+As a result, the priest was also used as a secular authority in the administration of the parish.
+In the 16th century, the secular administration was expanded when parish bailiffs were introduced.
+As secular parish governments expanded, they became separate from ecclesiastic functions and in some cases covered different territory.

 Until the municipal reform of 1970, parish municipalities functioned as the lowest unit of civil government with responsibility mostly concerning schools, roads, unemployment and care for the invalids and the elderly without family.
 In 1870, there were 1097 parish municipalities.
 Figures before and after 1920 cannot be compared directly due to the 1920 reunification of South Jutland with Denmark.

 In the 1970 municipal reform, Denmark's 88 market towns and more than 1300 parish municipalities merged to become 277 municipalities.
 Since 1970, municipalities normally comprise several parishes.
 The number of municipalities was further reduced by the 2007 municipal reform to 98.

-The parish boundaries continue to play a significant role in terms of community cohesion - notably in rural areas - and are often a basis for school districts.
+The parish boundaries continue to play a significant role in terms of community cohesion—notably in rural areas—and are often a basis for school districts.